SahilSingh247/personalized-horoscope-api/README.md

 - If you changed DB credentials, update `src/postgresql/index.js`.
 - If you see errors about missing tables, make sure you created the `users` table as shown above.

-## Notes

-- This README shows a minimal development setup using Docker for PostgreSQL.
-For production, move DB credentials to environment variables, add migrations, and secure secrets.

-If you want, I can add a small SQL migration script under `scripts/` and a simple `npm` script that applies it automatically.
-Would you like that?
-A backend service that generates and serves personalized daily horoscopes for users based on their zodiac sign.
-This assignment focuses on creating the core APIs, storing user data, and fetching daily horoscope content.